jpchip/giveaway-grabber/README.md

 I wanted a reason to experiment with [Puppeteer](https://github.com/GoogleChrome/puppeteer), so here goes.

 Note: does not support entries that require following someone.
+Some video giveaways require using Chrome instead of Chromium, see **chromeExecutablePath** section below.

 ## Installation